April Branning: Reception

 Actress Debbie Arnold was reportedly popular in the role of April, receiving 400 letters from fans in two weeks.
 Andrea Kon of The People observed that "Effervescent April Branning has livened up EastEnders like no other character."
+Kyle O'Sullivan from the Daily Mirror called April "fun-loving" and noted how April left Walford despite previously saying "If they try to get rid of me, I'll chain myself to the railings of Albert Square".